AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/console-branches.md

 1. Select the items to sync.

    - Replace the data—(data and files) syncs changes in the database and content files from the parent branch.
-   - Git merge—(code) syncs updated code from the parent branch.
+   - Merge—(code) syncs updated code from the parent branch.

    This also builds a CLI command for you to copy and use.